mtlam/PTA_Scripting_Language/README.md

 ##To do:

--The output filename format is currently frame%04d.png and is should be modifiable.
+- The output filename format is currently frame%04d.png and is should be modifiable.
--Should be able to choose what configuration file to read in.
+- Should be able to choose what configuration file to read in.
--Modify the Earth (continents on/off)
+- Modify the Earth (continents on/off)
--No stars as default?
+- No stars as default?
--Turn off pulses, Earth
+- Turn off pulses, Earth